B-Rich/SimpleEmail_SpamBot/README.md

 # SimpleEmail_SpamBot
 Just a simple email spam bot written in Python.
 The respositroy name says it all.

+## A little update:
+0. 0.8 is indeed coming.
+I'm not going to delete this repo, heh.
+1. I might change the name later.
+Because I'll make it an email client.
+2. I'll add a GUI as well.
+An email client with CLI and GUI.
+3. 0.8 fixes some stuff too.

+Also, It seems like someone has forked this repo.
+I don't know why or what they're going to do with it, but cool :3.

 ### KNOWN ISSUES:
 1. whoops
 ```python